yoyoberenguer/SoundEffectLibrary/README.md

  ```
 ### Data sample normalisation & Reverse normalisation
 ```
-It it sometimes required to normalised data sample before processing.
+It it sometimes required to normalised data sample before processing when the mixer is initialised in 16bit (signed or unsigned int mode).
-This usually happen when the mixer is initialised in 16bit (signed or unsigned int mode) The below methods will convert monophonic and stereophonic 16bit audio sample into an 32bit equivalent format.
+The below methods will convert monophonic and stereophonic 16bit audio sample into an 32bit equivalent format.
 The normalisation is a straight forward calculation, as a result it can be used in real time processing without degrading performances of your game / application.